The details addressed on this page are:

 And now abideth faith, hope, charity, these three; but the greatest of these is charity."

-The 1d multi-coloured stamp was issued to pay the basic (local) letter postage rate.It appears that the stamps only had postal valid for two months. |
+The stamp only had postal valid for two months.

-There were two 1d NSW stamps on standard issue in 1897:
+There were already two 1d NSW stamps on standard issue in 1897.
+These 1d stamps therefore complemented the 1d (1/-) Consumptives Home Charity issue.

-Details of printing and issue.
+Details of the printing and issue.

 Both of the N.S.W.
 Charity stamps were designed by C. Taylor.